JiwenJ/NJUOS/README.md

 1. https://superuser.com/questions/1580610/how-to-run-gui-apps-with-windows-subsystem-for-linux
 2. https://stackoverflow.com/questions/71408331/no-available-video-device-error-with-sdl2

-After all the Prerequiste you can test it:
+After all the prerequisite you can test it:
 ```
 cd lab1
 make clean